-- Peptones and tissue extracts derived from Category B tissues and sourced from other TSE naturally susceptible species (Appendix 2, List 1) in countries affected with the relevant disease are not permitted to be used in TSE susceptible target species (Appendix 2, List 4). - The use of all other peptones and tissue extracts from TSE susceptible species will be assessed on a case-by-case basis after taking into consideration country of origin factors, tissue of origin, manufacturing process, potential for cross-contamination, target species, method of administration etc.
+- the product is destined for use in species not susceptible to TSEs (Appendix 2, List 3), or - no Category A or B risk materials are used in production (Appendix 1), or - a clearance study has been undertaken and the production process has been found to be effective at clearing TSE agent from the product, or - the product has been assessed as safe on a case-by-case basis after taking into consideration country of origin factors, manufacturing process, potential for cross-contamination, target species, method of administration etc. - The use of bovine-derived peptones and tissue extracts derived from Category B tissues and sourced from undetermined BSE risk countries is not permitted. - Peptones and tissue extracts derived from Category B tissues and sourced from other TSE naturally susceptible species (Appendix 2, List 1) in countries affected with the relevant disease are not permitted to be used in TSE susceptible target species (Appendix 2, List 4)^{vii}. - The use of all other peptones and tissue extracts from TSE susceptible species will be assessed on a case-by-case basis after taking into consideration country of origin factors, tissue of origin, manufacturing process, potential for cross-contamination, target species, method of administration etc.